Written by CorpsAfrica/Malawi Volunteer Ms. Wezi Kayira

 With so much time on my plate, how to spend it became a daily problem I had to solve.
-During my first days of service I saw many hours being wasted, which left me feeling useless and unsatisfied.
-However, I decided to trade my boredom, frustrations, and idleness with teaching at the primary school right opposite of where I live.
+During my first days of service, I saw many hours being wasted, which left me feeling useless and unsatisfied.
+However, I decided to trade my boredom, frustrations, and idleness with teaching at the primary school opposite where I live.

 After reflecting some on these questions, I realized that for me, like many other people, I simply went to school to get my parents off my back and make them happy.
 However, maybe if I would have been more like Malala, I would have gotten better grades.
 Anyway, I decided I would ask my students similar questions to find out how much they love school and if they would go an extra mile to see themselves be educated.

 After delivering my lessons the following day, a few of my students allowed me to ask them the questions that were flowing in my mind.

 Me: What if someone took away your right to go to school?

 Me: What if someone threatened to kill you and ordered you to stop going to school?

 Students: Iiiiiiiiiiih!
 It would depend (and they started laughing).